 Rechargeable lithium-ion batteries (LIBs) power most of today's portable electronics and are increasingly in demand for electrical vehicles (EV) and grid storages.
-With this development, major concerns are raised over their safety, cost, and environmental compatibility.1 For high energy and power density applications (e.g., EVs), the safety becomes especially important.
-The safety is usually determined by the thermal stability of the cathode materials, which is reflected by the structure decomposition reaction is accompanied by the oxygen release,2 which is even more dangerous due to its reaction with the organic electrolytes.
-Thus, better thermal stability and hard oxygen release in cathode materials are needed for high energy and power density applications of EV LIBs.

-As an important cathode material for high-energy-density and EV LIBs, layered Li(Ni_xMn_yCo_z)O2 (NMC, x + y + z = 1) materials from solid-solution approaches to $LiMO_2$ (M = Ni, Mn, Co, etc.) have been extensively studied.3 They not only possess high reversible capacity but also show better Li-ion diffusivity and environmental compatibility than the traditional $LiCoO_2$.
-However, despite their commercial success, NMC materials usually suffer from poor thermal stability and oxygen release, ^{2,3b,4} which could decrease the cycling stability and even jeopardize the safety of the batteries.
-Because NMC materials consist of a closely packed oxygen framework and interstitial metal cations, the oxygen release would cause damage to the structure stability.4 Using TGA and DSC, Noh et al. studied the impact of the Ni concentration on the thermal stability of these NMC layered oxides.^{3b} They found that high Ni content would not benefit for their thermal stability.
+With this development, major concerns are raised over their safety, cost, and environmental compatibility.
+For high energy and power density applications (e.g., EVs), the safety becomes especially important.
+The safety is usually determined by the thermal stability of the cathode materials, which is reflected by the structure decomposition and phase transformation.
+Generally, the decomposition reaction is accompanied by the oxygen release,2 which is even more dangerous due to its reaction with the organic electrolytes.
+Thus, better thermal stability and hard oxygen release in cathode materials are needed for high energy and power density applications of EV materials from solid-solution approaches to LiMO2 (M = Ni, Mn, Co, etc.) have been extensively studied.3 They not only possess high reversible capacity but also show better Li-ion diffusivity and environmental compatibility than the traditional LiCoO2.
+However, despite their commercial success, NMC materials usually suffer from poor thermal stability and oxygen release, 2,3b,4 which could decrease the cycling stability and even jeopardize the safety of the batteries.
+Because NMC materials consist of a closely packed oxygen framework and interstitial metal cations, the oxygen release would cause damage to the structure stability.
+4 Using TGA and DSC, Noh et al. studied the impact of the Ni concentration on the thermal stability of these NMC layered oxides.^{3b} They found that high Ni content would not benefit for their thermal stability.
 However, these studies are mainly focused on the impact of Ni content in